 When you are enjoying face-to-face time with a friend, how present are you?
 There are so many distractions going on around us that it is very easy to pay attention to everything but the person sitting across from us.
 One of the worst distractions, in my opinion, is the cell phone.
 I say this because I have experienced that awful feeling of sitting there, eating a meal in silence for several minutes (which seemed like an eternity), while my friend across from me is texting madly about something much more important than our conversation.

-What a statement it would make about how much you value your friend if you put your phone away (out of sight) during the short time you have while sharing that face-to-face time together!
+What a statement it would make about how much you value your friend if you put your phone away during the short time you have while sharing that face-to-face time together!
 It also says, “I respect your time which is the most valuable gift you could give me and I want to be fully present for you.”

 To be “fully present” means to immerse yourself in the moment, completely focused on your friend sitting there in front of you and all they are sharing with you.
 You are engrossed and engaged in the conversation, listening intently without interruption or thinking about what you are going to say next.
 You ask relevant questions and allow your friend to share equally.
 You give good eye contact so they know you are really listening.
+These actions don’t come easy for most people and definitely take practice!

 Spending some time to express to your friend how much you appreciate them goes a long way.
 If they have been kind or thoughtful toward you, be sure to thank them!
-Those two little words, “thank you,” can mean so much to a person when they are acknowledged for their efforts.
+Those two little words “thank you” can mean so much to a person when they are acknowledged for their efforts.

 Show your appreciation by being generous with your words – in the moment.
 If there is something you admire about your friend, let them know right then and there.
 It is such a boost to the heart, mind, and spirit to hear affirming words.